Auto Theft Laws in Oregon

 Like many states, a conviction for motor vehicle theft or a related crime in Oregon can result in prison time and substantial fines.

-Oregon law criminalizes motor vehicle theft, joyriding, failure to return a rental car, and carjacking.
+Oregon law criminalizes motor vehicle theft, joyriding, and carjacking.
 Learn more about these crimes and their penalties.

 Unauthorized use of a vehicle—more commonly known as joyriding—occurs when a person drives, rides in, or uses another's vehicle without permission.
 This crime includes the group of kids who take a running vehicle for a spin, as well as someone servicing a vehicle, such as a mechanic, who uses the vehicle in a way that is not related to the repair (say driving it to the store over the lunch hour).